Computing To Change The World

 · practical experience of writing computer programme

-· evaluated and applied information technology analytically to solve problems
+· evaluate and apply information technology analytically to solve problems

 · become responsible, competent, confident and creative users of information and communication technology